 Most people choose to be an organ donor out of a desire to help others, especially when organ donation increases the life span or improves the quality of life of a close relative or friend.
-While the benefits of organ donation are obvious for the recipient, most people don't realize there are also benefits to the donor and the donor's family.
+While the benefits of organ donation are obvious for the recipient, most people don't realize there are also benefits of being an organ donor and to the donor's family.

 How the Organ Recipient Benefits